Minimum Viable Onboarding: Your Go-To Guide To User Activation

 Enhance customer experience with helpful hints and tips

-Don’t leave your users stranded: part of a great user progressive onboarding experience is making it as easy as possible for them to navigate your UI and find whatever they’re looking for.
+Don’t leave your users stranded: part of a great progressive onboarding experience is making it as easy as possible for them to navigate your UI and find whatever they’re looking for.

 You should aim to provide helpful hints, tips, and guidance, using a range of features to get your message across: